Jump to content

 Readymade dataflows

 You can create dataflows from scratch.
 However, an easy way to get started is to use one of the growing number of ready-made dataflows.
-There are ready-made dataflows for calculating basic quantities for the objects, adding elevation information, combining property values, excluding duplicates, generating objects for formwork or space surfaces, merging and managing building storeys, splitting the models and organizing the models into locations and more… There’s more to come.
+Simplebim includes ready-made dataflows for calculating basic quantities for the objects, adding elevation information, combining property values, excluding duplicates, generating objects for formwork or space surfaces, merging and managing building storeys, splitting the models and organizing the models into locations and more… There’s more to come.
 Stay tuned and updated.

 Reusing and sharing dataflows